 HYBRID EVENT: You can participate in person at Valencia, Spain or Virtually from your home or work.

-Ram Sambhar Shukla, Speaker at Catalysis Conferences
+Ram Sambhar Shukla, Speaker at Catalysis Conference

 CSIR-Central Salt and Marine Chemicals Research Institute (CSMCRI), India